dhruvsinha/Clustering-approach-to-Stock-Price-Expectations/README.md

 their assets—possibly taking risks that did not pay off, or not innovating enough—when compared to their industry averages.
 In other words, these companies are less efficient with their use of capital than their counterparts in Cluster 1.
-From an investor’s standpoint, companies in Cluster 1 represent a better avenue to grow their investment, which is akin to saying that they are better-than-average performers (thereby explaining the sometimes higher Price-to-Sales that the market is willing to pay to buy into these companies’ growth)
+From an investor’s standpoint, companies in Cluster 1 represent a better avenue to grow their investment, which is akin to saying that they are better-than-average performers (thereby explaining the sometimes higher Price-to-Sales that the market is willing to pay to buy into these companies’ growth)

 The report has detailed analysis on cluster and what each clustier intuitively signifies.